Kilimanjaro-2025@MortenJohansen

 Your program should include specific training for the primary activity in the mountains: slow hiking in steep terrain with a heavy backpack.
 In addition, you should incorporate at least one high-intensity workout, such as running, cycling, or swimming—anything that strengthens the heart and gets the blood pumping!

-Personally, I also believe you should add a round of yoga (help!)—or as we say in Norwegian, simply stretching and mobility exercises.
+Some also believe in yoga—or as we say in Norwegian, simply stretching and mobility exercises.
 A flexible body is a well-functioning body!
 But as always, start slow and don’t get stuck in a lotus position.
-Three sessions per week is a great start, and who knows, maybe it will change your life too!
+Two to three sessions per week (depending on the trip) is a great start, and who knows, maybe it will change your life too!

 “I don't have time!”